-I'm a strong believer in placing protocols in place to reward myself for the accomplishments I've have made along my journey.
-Whether it is to lose weight, get out of debt, build an emergency savings account, or starting a new job, I've always found inexpensive, yet satisfying ways to reward myself for every small accomplishment that I've achieved towards a larger goal.
+I'm a strong believer in placing protocols in place for the accomplishments I've made along my journey.
+Whether it is to lose weight, get out of debt, build an emergency fund, or starting a new job.
+I've always found inexpensive yet satisfying ways to reward myself for every small accomplishment that I've achieved towards a larger goal.
 I want to share them with you below.

 First up, capture the moment by journaling.
 I know most people may not like having to keep a journal.
 But honestly, it is the best way to keep track of how far you've come.
 If you don't like writing or are short on time, you can always open up an app like Evernote or Onenote and type out a couple of bullet points of what you were grateful for and why.
 If you're like me and prefer pen to paper approach, but short on time, I highly recommend getting this one-line a day journal